Treeniks/isabelle-lsp.nvim/README.md

 2. Add the isabelle LSP to your LSP configurations:
     ```lua
     require('isabelle-lsp').setup({
-        isabelle_path = '/path/to/isabelle-language-server/bin/isabelle',
+        isabelle_path = '/path/to/isabelle/bin/isabelle',
     })
     ```
-    The `isabelle_path` line if optional if the isabelle-language-server `isabelle` binary is already in your PATH.
+    The `isabelle_path` line if optional if the `isabelle` binary is already in your PATH.
 3. Enable the language server:
     ```lua
     local lspconfig = require('lspconfig')